wrussell1999/demo-countdown-android/README.md

-# Hackathon Demo Timer - Android Client
+# Hackathon Demo Countdown - Android Client

 Run your hackathon demos easier by controlling it remotely.